minhtrii31/saas/docs/04-ai/provider-configuration.md

 - Requires `OPENAI_API_KEY`.
 - Uses `OPENAI_MODEL` when set.
 - Falls back to the backend default model when `OPENAI_MODEL` is not set.
+- Requests strict structured JSON and normalizes the returned fields before service code sees the result.
+- Returns a clean `AI_PROVIDER_ERROR` response when the provider fails or returns invalid structured output.

 Example: